-- (f) The scale, character and built form of development contributes to an appropriate standard of amenity: - (g) Non-industrial uses, such as offices, retail uses and caretaker's accommodation that directly support the industrial area are facilitated; - (h) The viability of both existing and future industrial activities is protected from the intrusion of incompatible uses; - (i) Adverse impacts on natural features and processes both on-site and from adjoining areas are minimised through location, design, operation and management of development; - (j) Industrial uses are adequately separated and buffered from sensitive land uses to minimise the likelihood of environmental harm including environmental nuisance occurring; - (k) Land included in the Industry zone is to be protected from incompatible uses to ensure that industrial activities may continue and expand; and - (I) Development is appropriately coordinated and sequenced to ensure the most effective use of land within the zone.
+- (f) The scale, character and built form of development contributes to an appropriate standard of amenity; - (g) Non-industrial uses, such as offices, retail uses and caretaker's accommodation that directly support the industrial area are facilitated; - (h) The viability of both existing and future industrial activities is protected from the intrusion of incompatible uses; - (i) Adverse impacts on natural features and processes both on-site and from adjoining areas are minimised through location, design, operation and management of development; - (j) Industrial uses are adequately separated and buffered from sensitive land uses to minimise the likelihood of environmental harm including environmental nuisance occurring; - (k) Land included in the Industry zone is to be protected from incompatible uses to ensure that industrial activities may continue and expand; and - (I) Development is appropriately coordinated and sequenced to ensure the most effective use of land within the zone.

-Table 6.2.5.3-Industry zone code - For accepted development subject to requirements and assessable development
+Table 6.2.5.3-Industry zone code - For accepted development subject to requirements and assessable development mes

-Perf ormance outcomes Acce eptable outcomes For a accepted development subject to requ ireme nts and assessable development Heig jht ding height takes into consideration and ects the following: the height of existing buildings on adjoining premises; the development potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; site area and street frontage length.
-AO1 Development (a) (b) elopment has a maximum building nt of: 8.5 metres within 10 metres of any common boundary with land in the Low density residential zone, the Medium density residential zone or the Rural residential zone; 35 metres for all buildings and structures where involving a Telecommunication facility; and 12 metres otherwise.
+For accepted development subject to requirements and assessable development

+- (a) the height of existing buildings on adjoining premises; - (b) the development potential, with respect to height, on adjoining premises; - (c) the height of buildings in the vicinity of the site: - (d) site area and street frontage length.

+- (a) 8.5 metres within 10 metres of any common boundary with land in the Low density residential zone, the Medium density residential zone or the Rural residential zone; - (b) 35 metres for all buildings and structures where involving a Telecommunication facility; and - (c) 12 metres otherwise.